agency-quill/agency/documentation/adcore-web-mod.md

 # ADCore Modules
-Intro graph
+graph
 ## Description Syntax
-For every field in ADCore there is a description of the type of content that goes in the field that can be accessed by clicking on the ADCore field name.
+For every field in ADCore there is a description of the type of content that goes in the field.
+You can see it by clicking on the *ADCore field name*.
 Some of these descriptions use special characters.
 This is what they mean:
 ### Commas ( ,,, )
-Commas are used to separate the values that
+Commas are used to separate the values that the script that bui
 ### Brackets ( \[ \] )
 The parts brackets are used to denote optional values.
 ### Pipes ( || )